gpzhu/thd/README.md

 library(thd)

-#Example, 'sdm' is the ENM suitability prediction;
+Example: 'sdm' is the ENM suitability prediction;
 #occ is the long and lat of testing occurrence data;
 #threshold type can be mtp (minimum training threshold), p10 (10th training threshold) or p5 (5th traning threshold)